 As an example, let's add a new layer called "Places I've Worked":

 Since we added a second layer, the default layer's name ("Events") is now displayed on the timeline.

 You can change it to something more meaningful by clicking on the layer name on the timeline or by clicking its name in the list below the timeline.
 Let's change it to "Places I've Lived":

 When you have multiple layers on your timeline, you'll be able to specify which layer you want events to be in:

 By adding the new event to the "Places I've Worked" layer, it will be grouped separately from the events in the "Places I've Lived" layer:

-You can hide individual layers by editing the layer and unchecking the visibility checkbox.
+You can hide individual layers by clicking on the layer and then checking the Visibility checkbox.

-To re-show it, click on the layer's name in the list below your timeline and re-check the visibility checkbox.
+Be sure to click the Update Layer for it to take effect.
+To re-show the hidden layer, click on the layer's name in the list below your timeline and uncheck the visibility checkbox.